 2. Do I strive or fret?

-3. Do I have the tendency to agonize over a problem?
+3. Do I tend to agonize over a problem?

-4. Do I replay stressful events, or potential events over and over again in my mind?
+4. Do I replay stressful events or potential events repeatedly in my mind?

 5. Do I struggle with anxiety?

-A Christian heart specialist speaking on the subject of stress and its effects to the heart, teaches that the body’s chemical reaction in prolonged times of stress causes break-down.
-Not only to the heart, but to many functions of the body including the digestive and immune system.
+A Christian Cardiologist speaking on stress and its effects on the heart teaches that the body’s chemical reaction in prolonged times of stress causes breakdown not only to the heart but to many functions of the body, including the digestive and immune systems.
 He even suggests that good stress has the same effect on the body over time.
-For instance, a woman planning a wedding may be very excited about the upcoming event, yet, the state of being under the continual pressure of putting together the event can wear on the body and emotions, and come wedding week she may find herself ill.
+For instance, a woman planning a wedding may be very excited about the upcoming event.
+Yet, the state of being under the continual pressure of putting together the event can wear on the body and emotions, and come wedding week; she may find herself ill.

-We all will experience trials – we can’t go through life stress free.
+We all will experience trials – we can’t go through life stress-free.
 The Bible says, “…in this world you will have trouble.
 But take heart!
 I have overcome the world.”
 (John 16:33).
-Yet, think about this… how can we carry the stress that God allows us to carry if we are not being a good steward of our health?
-And how can we be healthy physically enough to carry our burdens when we are causing emotional breakdown spiritually by self-stress.
+Yet, think about this: How can we carry the natural stress that comes with life and trouble if we are not a good steward of our health?
+And how can we be healthy physically enough to carry our burdens when we are causing emotional breakdown spiritually by self-stress?

 If God has brought you to an awareness in this area, it is a good thing!
-It is often when we are facing simultaneous exhaustion–body and soul–that God allows the stilling of both to reorder our health.
+It is often when we are facing simultaneous exhaustion—body and soul—that God allows the stilling of both to reorder our health.
 “Be still, and know that I am God…” (Psalm 46:10).
 Crawl into His healing arms.
 Let Him renew your health both spiritually and physically.
-Pray and ask Him to show you how to be a good steward of both stress and health.
+Pray and ask Him to show you how to be a good steward of stress and health.
 Consider it seriously, with all gravity, any impressions and inspirations that He gives.
 Replace those moments of self-stress with the truth of His Word.
 This is a good and trustworthy prescription to be applied.
-God cares about your stress, your health and the condition of your soul – He, indeed, is the ultimate Physician, Counselor and Rescuer!
+God cares about your stress, your health, and the condition of your soul—He, indeed, is the ultimate Physician, Counselor, and Rescuer!

 2 thoughts